Code-Institute-Submissions/dkeddie-MS2/README.md

 As such, the page is developed along certain principles:-

   1. Not to provide multiple pages that might detract from this core set of information;
-  2. Additional functionality and more detailed information may be added to the web app in time through the Tiles (see **Features to Implement in the Future** below)
+  2. Additional functionality and more detailed information may be added to the web app in time through the Tiles (see **Features to Implement in the Future** below).
 <br>

 ### **Wireframe**